B2B Mineral

 Copper Prices Slide in New York After Hitting Record Highs in London | Global Copper Market Shaken by Volatility

-The global copper market has recently experienced one of its most volatile periods in years.
-Copper prices on the London Metal Exchange (LME) surged close to $13,000 per ton, marking the metal’s strongest annual performance since 2009.
-At the same time, prices in New York fell sharply, highlighting the market’s sensitivity to political risks, trade uncertainty, and supply disruptions.
+The global copper market has entered one of its most volatile phases in recent years.
+While copper prices on the London Metal Exchange (LME) surged close to $13,000 per ton marking the strongest performance since 2009 prices in New York declined sharply.

 Record-Breaking Copper Prices in London

-Copper prices in London jumped by as much as 6.6% during Monday trading — the largest intraday gain since 2022.
-Although gains later moderated to around 1.6% by mid-afternoon, the rally reinforced copper’s position as one of the best-performing commodities of the year.
+Copper prices on the LME jumped by as much as 6.6% during Monday trading, the largest intraday gain since 2022.
+Although the rally later moderated, copper remains one of the best-performing commodities this year.

 Sharp Decline in New York Copper Futures